npretto/pathfinding/README.md

 ![bfs animation](https://raw.githubusercontent.com/npretto/pathfinding/master/gif/bfs.gif)

 > Animation of BFS, notice how in a grid the frontier (yellow
-> nodes) expand as a square, because a square is the set of the nodes at the same  "hop-distance"
+> nodes) expands as a square, because a square is the set of the nodes at the same  "hop-distance"

 ## Dijkstra